-The document, its content and specific processes are not to be altered except through Fire and Emergency New Zealand document management processes.
+The document, its content and specific processes are not to be altered except through Fire and Emergency New Zealand's document management processes.

-Requests or recommendations for changes to this material should be sent to Region Manager, Te Hiku
+Requests or recommendations for changes to this material should be sent to the District Manager Tāmaki Makaurau.
+See Local contacts.

-© July 2021 Fire and Emergency New Zealand
+© 22 July 2024 Fire and Emergency New Zealand